86Box/docs/usage/menubar.rst

 -----

 * **Settings:** open the :doc:`Settings <../settings/index>` window.
-* **Update status bar icons:** enable the blinking lights on :doc:`status bar <statusbar>` icons.
-Unchecking this may improve emulation performance on low-end host systems.
+* **Update status bar icons:** enable the activity lights on :doc:`status bar <statusbar>` icons.
+Unchecking this option may improve emulation performance on low-end host systems.
 * **Enable Discord integration:** enable Discord Rich Presence.
 Other Discord users will know that you're running 86Box, as well as the names of the virtual machine directory, emulated machine and emulated CPU you're using.
 * **Take screenshot:** take a screenshot of the emulated display.
 Screenshots are saved as PNG images in the ``screenshots`` directory.